willowisp01/tp/docs/DeveloperGuide.md

 * The **CS2103T teaching team** for providing us with the [base project](https://github.com/nus-cs2103-AY2324S2/tp) that Teachstack builds upon, as well as for their invaluable guidance throughout this project's development.
 * **Any other libaries or 3rd-party code**  already used in the [base project](https://github.com/nus-cs2103-AY2324S2/tp). (see link for details)
+* The idea for clickable email was inspired from a similar feature in project [CodeConnect](https://github.com/AY2324S2-CS2103T-T12-1/tp).
 --------------------------------------------------------------------------------------------------------------------

 ## **Setting up, getting started**